andrewstec/redis_mongodb_api_flow/README.md

 Here is a script to take Redis information, perform a MongoDb query based off of it, and then, finally, perform an API call.

+Type 'yarn install', edit URLs and queries inside `fix.js`, and then type `node fix.js` to run.

 MIT License